iac-oslo/avnm-labs/docs/labs/lab-03/index.md

 ![Create Network Group](../../assets/images/lab-03/network-group-7.png)

-Now, go back to `vnm-westeurope-avnm-labs/ng-spokes-westeurope` Network group nd check ``Group members` page.
+Now, go back to `vnm-westeurope-avnm-labs/ng-spokes-westeurope` Network group and check `Settings -> Group members` page.
 You should see that the group is populated with existing spoke VNets.

 ![Create Network Group](../../assets/images/lab-03/network-group-8.png)